rwbl/make-floodbarrier-model/README.md

 topic floodbarrier/gatestate ; payload 0 (closed), 1 (open)
 ```

-The B4R program subscribes to:
+The B4R program subscribes to messages:
 ```
 topic floodbarrier/gateopen ; payload n/a - the topic is used to trigger action.
 topic floodbarrier/gateclose ; payload n/a - the topic is used to trigger action.